 So altogether it only took an hour and forty minutes to bring my “secret garden” back from the brink.
 I still have the rest of the garden to contend with but now as the cooler weather comes we have this area to relax in and enjoy.

-So thats my twenty minute a day theory on everything.
+So that’s my twenty minute a day theory on everything.
 Not deep, not complicated but it works.
-So why not give it a go, just set your timer and see what good things you get done.
+So just give it a go, set your timer and see what good things you get done.
 Would love to hear.